 Events and Products

 EIT continues to promote our annual safety and health campaigns.
-During the 1st week of May 2016 EIT posted educational material for all students to learn more about the OSHA National Fall Prevention Safety Stand Down to Prevent Falls in Construction.
+During the 2nd week of May 2017 EIT posted educational material for all students to learn more about the OSHA National Fall Prevention Safety Stand Down to Prevent Falls in Construction.
 An OSHA poster with instructions and hyperlinks to additional resources was provided on the EIT bulletin board.
-Most recently EIT supported OSHA's annual summer Heat Stress Prevention campaign with educational material including posters and pamphlets.

 A. The table below lists each of the outreach activities and the number of individuals reached during the reporting period.
 NOTE: the table below does not include the various meetings held over the last year and the numerous participants that benefitted from the varied safety and health discussions at each of these meetings.